corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 {{< /note >}}

-The Node Explorer is a visual user interface that allows you to see your node on the network and perform regular tasks.
+The Node Explorer is a visual user interface (UI) that allows you to see your node on the network and perform regular tasks.
+You can view the contents of your node's vault, and transaction history based real-time query.
+This includes transactions performed both inside and outside of the Node Explorer UI.

 Use the Node Explorer to: